-In Fig. 3, further details of a modifier unit 14 for generating plucked string musical sounds are shown.
-The unit 14 includes a delay 26 which delays the signal on bus 16, y{n-N} , by one period of n.
-The output from the delay 26 forms one input, $y{n-(N+1)}$, on line 28 to an arithmetic unit (AU) 27.
+In FIG. 3 further details of a modifier unit 14 for generating plucked string musical sounds are shown.
+The unit 14 includes a delay 26 which delays the signal on bus 16, $y{n-N}$ , by one period of n.
+The output from the delay 26 forms one input, $y{n-(N+1)}$ , on line 28 to an arithmetic unit (AU) 27.
 The other input to the arithmetic unit 27 is derived directly from the bus 16.
 The arithmetic unit 27 adds the value on bus 16 to the previous value on bus 16 (which is the output from delay 26) and forms their sum.
 The shift input 29 to the arithmetic unit 27 causes the sum to be shifted one binary bit, thereby dividing the sum by two.
+The arithmetic unit 27 produces as its output 8 either this sum, or the unmodified input on bus 16, depending on the decay probability d and a random number $r_n$ .

-With the modifier unit of Fig. 3 connected in the wavetable-modification generator 3 of Fig. 2, a plucked string sound will be generated.
-The wavetable-modification generator 3 in Fig. 2 formed using the modifier unit 14 of Fig. 3 is analogous, in some ways, to a digital filter.
-The digital filter in the form of generator 3 simulates the string of a mechanically vibrating stringed instrument.
+With the modifier unit of FIG. 3 connected in the wavetable-modification generator 3 of FIG. 2, a 5 plucked string sound will be generated.
+The wavetablemodification generator 3 in FIG. 2 formed using the modifier unit 14 of FIG. 3 is analogous, in some ways, to a digital filter.
+The digital filter in the form of generator 3 simulates the string of a mechanically vibrating 10 stringed instrument.
 A short input signal to the digital filter represents the "pluck" of the "string" and excites the generator 3 to generate the desired output signal during a subsequent decay period.
-The output signal from the modifier unit 14 as it appears on line 8 in Fig. 2 is given as follows:
+For simplicity in the subsequent analysis, it will be temporarily assumed that 15 the decay probability d=1, and that the pluck duration M, is equal to the pitch number N. The output signal from the modifier unit 14 as it appears on line 8 in FIG. 2 is then given as follows for n greater than or equal to 0: